 You’ve done great so far at assisting experienced recruiters find ideal candidates for clients’ open job roles, ensuring that each match maximizes benefits and productivity for everyone.
 You stay organized while you help prepare job ads, review applications and resumes, and even help with interviews.

 But what about your own resume?
 Should you include other application materials?
-You may still have questions, and that’s totally fine!
+You may still have questions about how to break into recruiting, and that’s totally fine!

 We’re here to help.
 Plenty of people in the recruiting field have made use of our templates to find success.
 Check out these three entry-level recruiter resumes and tips to get started!